Why Am I So Insecure? 20 Ways to Feel Secure From Within

 6. Central character

-In order to hide the lack of confidence, it’s easier to try to attract attention to show a mate that you’re the central character at every event, instead, proving a lack of self-esteem because it’s evident you’re trying so hard.
+In order to hide a lack of confidence, it’s easier to try to attract attention and show a mate that you’re the central character at every event.
+Instead, it proves a lack of self-esteem because it’s evident you’re trying so hard.

 7. Inventing issues where there are non

-There are no real problems in your life, but insecurity rules that you create some to garner sympathy from a partner or so you can sulk.
-It’s vital to be grateful in life since people have real issues.
+There are no real problems in your life, but insecurity rules that you create to garner sympathy from a partner or so you can sulk.
+When it comes to how to be less insecure, it’s vital to be grateful in life since people can have issues, too.

 8. Insecure begets insecurity

-In your world, it’s better to fill your world with other insecure people except for perhaps the person you have a partnership with.
+In your world, it’s better to surround yourself with other insecure people, except perhaps the person you have a partnership with.
 Unfortunately, these doubtful friends make your issues worse, disabling what could be a decent relationship.

 9. Body image is skewed